Coach Matt Pippin

 Another tip that works for people especially in the beginning, is to set alarms on your phone throughout the day.
 Even if you only do it one or two times that’s still enough to reap the benefits of this powerful tool.

-You’ve got some new moves for the new year so there’s no reason your body will be aching come February.
-Do yourself and your body a favor and get your mobility training in today!
+You’ve got some new tips and moves in your toolbox, so there’s no reason your body will be aching as you get back into your fitness routine!

 MORE MOBILITY GOODNESS